growilabs/growi-docs/docs/en/guide/features/search.md

 To use this function, it is required to set up Elastic search as a search DB.
 Check [this](../admin-guide/admin-cookbook/setting-elasticsearch.md) page to find out how.
 :::

-From the search bar on the top bar of the page, you can search for pages by page path, body, and tags.
-(It will not be displayed if the environment for searching is incomplete.)
+From the search bar on the top bar of the page, enter a page path, text body, or tags to search for pages.
+(It will not be displayed if the setup is incomplete.)

 ![search1](./images/search1.png)